EdDataScienceEES/tutorial-Kirstb-04/index.md

 *General Formatting*

-- Sectioning your Markdown
+- Adding collapsable sections to your Markdown
-- How to add spacing into your Markdown
+- Adding spacing to your Markdown

 <p>&nbsp;</p>